mobilepadawan/Toastit-JS/README.md

 )
 ```

-These parameters should be added as an object parameter, into the parenthesis of `.now()` method.
+These parameters must be added as an object parameter, into the parenthesis of the `.now()` method.

 4. Your webapp is ready to enjoy this simple but effective library. 🥂